MacroNav: Multi-Task Context Representation Learning Enables Efficient Navigation in Unknown Environments: Experiment

 \textbf{Evaluation Metrics:} SR, SPL, single-step planning time, and computational resource utilization (CPU, GPU, RAM).
 Computational efficiency is critical for deployment alongside other modules (SLAM, object detection).

 Table~\ref{tab:real_exp_comp} presents real-world results.
-MacroNav achieves 91.7\% SR and 73.4\% SPL, representing improvements of 8.3\% in SR and 54.9\% in SPL over HD Planner, and 16.7\% in SR and 9.7\% in SPL over FAR Planner.
+MacroNav achieves 91.7\% SR and 73.4\% SPL, representing absolute improvements of 8.4 percentage points (pp) in SR and 54.8 pp in SPL over HD Planner, and 16.7 pp in SR and 9.7 pp in SPL over FAR Planner.
 While FAR Planner has lower planning time, our method maintains significant advantages over learning-based approaches with 0.036s planning time while satisfying real-time requirements.